 For more information about the Madera/Mariposa Regional Head Start Program click here.

-Madera Migrant/Seasonal Head Start, a delegate through Central California Migrant Head Start, provides early education and other services to low-income children of migrant or seasonal families in Madera.
-Full-day services at 10 hours per day are provided to 551 children, ages six weeks to five years in the area.
+Madera Migrant/Seasonal Head Start, is delegate of Stanislaus County Office of Education Central California Migrant Head Start.
+The program provides preschool services to children and families in the City of Madera.
+Full-day services – 10 hours per day are provided to 559 children, ages six weeks to five years of age.

-Want to learn more about Madera Migrant/Seasonal Head Start?
-Click here.
+For more information about the Madera Migrant/Seasonal Head Start Program Click here.

 Fresno Migrant Head Start, a delegate of Community Action Partnership of San Luis Obispo County, Inc., provides early education and other services to low-income children of migrant or seasonal families in Biola, Firebaugh, Five Points, Huron, Mendota, Orange Cove, Parlier, Reedley, and Selma.
 Full-day services at 10 hours per day are provided to 519 children, ages six weeks to five years in the area.